bigchaindb/bigchaindb/docs/root/source/transaction-concepts.md

 # Transaction Concepts

-In BigchainDB, _Transactions_ are used to register, issue, create or transfer things (e.g. assets).
+In BigchainDB, _transactions_ are used to register, issue, create or transfer things (e.g. assets).

 Transactions are the most basic kind of record stored by BigchainDB.
 There are two kinds: CREATE transactions and TRANSFER transactions.

 ## CREATE Transactions